Top 3 Pool Cleaning Tools

 DIY TIP: An automatic cleaner that scrubs walls and floors greatly reduces the amount of time needed to brush the pool each week.
 However, it’s still important to manually brush the corners and crevices at least once or twice per week.

 DIY TIP: Struggling with stains and hard water scale?
 Maintaining proper water balance is a key prevention measure.
-In addition to your weekly brushing routine, bring a water sample into your local Leslie’s store for a free 10-point water test.
+In addition to your weekly brushing routine, bring a water sample into your local Leslie’s store for a free 10-point AccuBlue® water test.
 No matter the issue, we'll help you identify the best solution to prevent future problems.
 To remove existing stains and scaling, try using a stain eraser or pumice stone.
 Both are available as pole attachments for easy cleaning.
+A wire pool brush can also come in handy for stubborn algae or scale buildup in concrete or gunite pools

 These handy pool cleaning tools go by many names, including skimmer nets, leaf rakes, and leaf skimmers.
 They’re one of the most popular pool cleaning accessories to use with a telepole.
 Leaf nets are useful for keeping large debris like leaves, twigs, grass clippings, and seeds from clogging up your skimmer basket or pool cleaner.
 They're made of mesh or netting material attached to a plastic or metal frame.
 Leaf skimmers are the flat style, and are good for skimming the surface.
 The other style, the leaf rake, has a deep bag shape, which is great for gathering large amounts of leaves or collecting debris from the pool floor.

 DIY TIP: If there are a lot of trees in your yard, there’s one other pool cleaning attachment you should buy for your telepole.
-A battery-powered leaf vacuum combines the best of both worlds — it’s a vacuum head and a leaf rake all in one!
-Leaf vacs are perfect for collecting large debris from the bottom of your pool.
+The Leslie's Leaf Bagger Brush/Wheel Combo combines the best of all three worlds — it’s almost like having a vacuum head, pool brush, and a leaf rake all in one!
+Just connect it to your garden hose, add it onto your pool pole, and start cleaning.
+It's perfect for collecting lots of large debris from the bottom of your pool and keeping it out of your skimmer basket.
+Alternatively, a battery-powered pool vacuum can either be used on a telepole or as a handheld cleaner for a variety of cleaning scenarios.
+Again, it's a great way to keep excess debris out of your suction line.

 If you’re looking for the most versatile cleaning solution for your pool, get yourself a telescoping pole.
-With three attachments — a brush, a leaf net, and a vacuum head — you’ll have the ultimate pool cleaning tool.
-Leslie's carries a full selection of top quality cleaning attachments for you to choose from.
+With three simple attachments — a brush, a leaf net, and a vacuum head — you’ll have the ultimate pool cleaning tool.
+Leslie's carries a full selection of top-quality cleaning attachments for you to choose from.

-For questions about the different pool cleaning attachments and other pool maintenance solutions, stop by your local Leslie's store, or give us a call at 1-800-LESLIES.
+For questions about the different pool cleaning attachments and other pool maintenance solutions, call or stop by your local Leslie's.